supertestnet/songs/lyrics/who-wrote-the-code.md

 She made me sure my coins belong to me (yeah)

 When I heard her words
-“Key derivation, cryptographic hash”
+"Key derivation, cryptographic hash"
 Every word went right into my heart
 And when I heard her teaching
-“Graphing the edges of peer to peer topologies”
+"Graphing the edges of peer to peer topologies"
 I knew my node was sure to start (so)

 Who put the hash in the hashlock contract